Just how bad are we at treating age-related diseases?

 Alzheimer's

-Alzheimer's is a neurodegenerative disease, with causes being the source of many disputes and investigations in the scientific community.
+Alzheimer's is a neurodegenerative disease with largely unknown drivers, which has triggered many disputes and investigations in the scientific community.
 It is characterized by cognitive decline, memory loss, and eventually, the inability to perform basic functions.

 TLDR: